 Easy fix - most often, it's that the sentence is out of order:

 She glared imperiously down at Tim, her mouth tightening to a thin, disapproving line.

 Before you say it—I know—adverb, and she can't see her own mouth.
 This was from my first attempt at writing.
 Bad.
 Bad.
 Bad.
 You'll see fresh writing examples in class.

 I'm sure my overused words are different than yours.
 I love jerked.
 Yeah, I write cowboys, and I’m weird.
 I use it five to six times a book before I edit four out.

 A friend of mine keeps a list of his, and his last editing step is to do a find and edit them out.
 SMART!

 Let's chat.
 Post them in the comments below.

-Laura realized a lifelong dream of becoming a Texan and is currently working on her accent.
+Laura is a city girl who never grew out of her tomboy ways, or a serious cowboy crush.
 She gave up the corporate CFO gig to write full time.
-She’s a wife, grandmother, and motorcycle chick in the remaining waking hours.
+She realized a lifelong dream of becoming a Texan and is currently working on her accent.
+She's a wife, grandmother, and motorcycle chick in the remaining waking hours.

 © 2021 Margie Lawson, all rights reserved.